Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Experiments

 \section{Experiments}

-We conduct extensive evaluations on both general and financial tasks.
-Unlike previous work like FinTral \citep{bhatia2024fintral} that only reported performance of the instruction fine-tuned models, our evaluations include: 1) both zero-shot and few-shot performance of FinLLaMA base model, 2) performance of instruction fine-tuned model FinLLaMA-Instruct, 3) trading performance, and 4) multimodal capabilities.
+We conducted broad evaluations on general and financial tasks.
+Unlike FinTral \cite{bhatia2024fintral}, which only reported instruction-tuned performance, we assess: 1) zero- and few-shot performance of the FinLLaMA base model, 2) FinLLaMA-Instruct performance, 3) trading performance, and 4) multimodal capabilities.